-Tim RICHARDSON: He should be a shadow.
-He was up with the feds for a bit; give him a break.
+Tim RICHARDSON: Well, and the shadow - he should be a shadow.
+He was up in fed for a bit - give him a break.
 The member for Mornington says, 'We'll cut taxes.'
 All right, we will cut taxes there.
 Well, how will you plug the revenue holes?
-I counted about \$10 billion.
+Because I counted about \$10 billion.